We provide 1,481 hot meals on average each month at the Fireweed Diner.

-Our Food Bank is a non-governmental organization that distributes food through four different programs all under one roof.
-The KPFB distributes USDA Commodities, administers an emergency direct service food program, collects and redistributes food through the warehouse distribution program for member agencies, and serves a hot meal daily (Monday-Friday).
+Our Food Bank is a 501(c)3 nonprofit that distributes food through four different programs all under one roof.
+The KPFB distributes USDA commodities, administers an emergency direct service food program, collects and redistributes food through the warehouse distribution program for member agencies, and serves a hot meal daily (Monday-Friday).

-TEFAP-The Emergency Food Assistance Program (TEFAP) is a Federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food assistance at no cost.
+The Emergency Food Assistance Program (TEFAP) is a federal program that helps supplement the diets of low-income Americans by providing them with emergency food assistance at no cost.
+TEFAP services are from 12:00PM-4:00PM weekdays.

-Our Fireweed Diner serves hot meals every weekday from 11:30AM-2:30PM and is free to the public, though donations are welcomed.
-We often have special meals for holidays and are looking to expand services soon.
+Our Fireweed Diner serves hot meals every weekday from 11:30AM-1:00PM and is free to the public, though donations are welcomed.
+We celebrate all holidays with a special meal.

 The Commodity Supplemental Food Program (CSFP) is a US Department of Agriculture (USDA) program designed to supplement the nutrition of seniors in need.
 Contents of the boxes follow state-approved meal plans consisting of grains, proteins, milk, cheese, fruits and vegetables.
-Seniors May receive CSFP once per month and eligability is Based on annual income.
+Seniors may receive CSFP once per month and eligibility is based on annual income.